glucksfall/sterope/docs/SLURM.rst

 Replace ``$HOST_NAME`` with your machine name that is going to act as the controller.
 If you have multiple machines, this configuration file must be identical and in all machines in the queue.
+Be aware that Dask requires configuration of memory to be able to configure a SLURMCluster

 .. code-block:: vim